CartoDB/mobile-sdk/scripts/winphone10-component/README.md

 # About

 This is a project for creating VSIX installer for Visual Studio.
 Once generated, the .vsix file can be installed by simply double clicking on it.
-After installing, it can be uninstalled from Visual Studio by selecting 'Tools/Extensions and Updates' menu and then 'SDKs/Ntutieq Maps SDK for Windows Phone' and pressing uninstall.
+After installing, it can be uninstalled from Visual Studio by selecting 'Tools/Extensions and Updates' menu and then 'SDKs/Carto Mobile SDK for Windows Phone' and pressing uninstall.

 # Tools dependencies